 - Defined Benefit – these have a pension entitlement attached to them.

 - Self-Managed Super Funds (SMSFs).

-As with all property in family law matters, there are four steps which need to be taken to reach a settlement regarding superannuation:
+As with all property in family law matters, there are five steps which need to be taken to reach a settlement regarding superannuation:

 - Compile an agreed list of the assets, debts and their values.

 When it comes to superannuation, we need an up to date value of your entitlements.
 For an accumulation fund, this can easily be obtained from a recent statement or online via your member access.
 Defined benefit interests and SMSFs can be a little more complicated.
 SMSFs may require the input of your accountant.
 A defined benefit interest will need to be valued, after first obtaining information from the fund.
 There are costs associated with this and we can assist you to obtain a valuation.
 It is important to note that the assets, debts and super are valued as at the date you do your property settlement, not the date that you actually separated.

 - Consider the contributions made by both parties.